How To Perform Regular WordPress Backup

 After connecting to your server using FileZilla as explained in the guide, your website files will be displayed on the bottom right, while your computer files will be displayed on the bottom left.

-In the computer files area, double click Desktop to open the desktop folder.
-This is so you can easily find the folder we are going to download into your desktop.
+In the computer files area, double-click Desktop to open the desktop folder.
+This is so you can easily find the folder we are going to download to your desktop.

 Next, search for the “wp-content” folder, right-click on it, and click download.